oracle/weblogic-kubernetes-operator/docs-source/content/userguide/istio/istio.md

 ### Apply the domain resource yaml

-After the domain resource YAML is modified, apply it by
+After the domain resource YAML file is modified, apply it by

 ```
 kubect apply -f domain.yaml